SiroSala/Scikit-Learn-Cheat-Sheet/content/90days/Day5_Topic.md

 - **📈 Model Evaluation for Unsupervised Learning**: Mastered evaluation metrics including Silhouette Score, Davies-Bouldin Index, and the Elbow Method.
 - **🛠️📈 Example Project: Customer Segmentation**: Developed a customer segmentation project, applying clustering and dimensionality reduction techniques to uncover hidden patterns and groupings in customer data.

-This structured approach ensures that you build a strong foundation in unsupervised learning techniques, preparing you for more advanced machine learning topics in the upcoming days.
-Continue experimenting with the provided code examples, and don't hesitate to explore additional resources to deepen your understanding.

-**Happy Learning! 🎉**